3rdIteration/bip39-solver-gpu-official/README.md

 candidate mnemonics are processed per GPU launch.
 A value around ``262144`` works well on an RTX 3070.

+After each batch the solver prints how many candidate mnemonics have been tested and the overall percentage completed so you can monitor progress.

 ```
 python solver.py --mnemonic "abandon ability * about above absent * * * * * *" \
     --target 3HX5tttedDehKWTTGpxaPAbo157fnjn89s --batch-size 262144